-Direct integration of the analyzer into build automation systems (in the absence of .vcproj/.vcxproj project files)
+Direct integration of the analyzer into build automation systems

 - PVS-Studio analyzer independent mode